 File.absolute_path?, it sounds good to me.

-Updated by deivid (David Rodríguez) over 3 years ago
+Updated by deivid (David Rodríguez) almost 5 years ago

 I actually read the